-A two-part system consisting of the water reservoir and the planter.
-This is a great system for really small spaces such an apartments and those with balconies since the planters are hanging and the plants are growing upside down.
-Also, the system is great for dry places where you would need to water your plants constantly especially in summer.
-Additionally, most of the materials are easily available and the system saves a lot of time and is a great convenience especially if you plan to grow fruit-bearing plants.
+A two-part system consisting of a water reservoir and planter, which is a great system for really small spaces such as apartments and balconies.
+The planters are hanging and the plants grow upside down so the system is great for dry places where you would need to water your plants constantly especially in summer.
+Most of the materials are easily available and the system also saves a lot of time.
+It is a great convenience especially if you plan to grow fruit-bearing plants.

 (2) Convert an Ordinary Pot into a Self Watering Planter

-No need to throw away an old planter in case you would rather have a self watering system.
-With this easy diy, you can now convert a big and ordinary plastic planter into a self watering planter.
-First, get a lidded plastic bowl and an empty plastic bottle and you can turn the ordinary to something more convenient and useful.
+There is no need to throw away an old planter if you would rather have a self watering system.
+With this easy diy project, you can now convert an ordinary plastic planter into a self watering planter.
+First, get a lidded plastic bowl and an empty plastic bottle, to turn the ordinary into something more convenient and useful.

 (3) Self Watering Starter Pots

-Upcycle your two-liter soda bottles and start to grow some plants.
-They make great self watering starter pots for herbs, flowers, and even fruit-bearing seedlings.
-Why not make your own indoor herb garden from the seedlings you will be planting?
+Upcycle your two-liter soda bottles and start to grow some plants!
+These make great self-watering starter pots for herbs, flowers, or even fruit-bearing seedlings.
+Why not make your own indoor herb garden from the seedlings you plant?